jimniels/readlists/README.md

 ## ToDos

+- [ ] Error boundary that clears localStorage
 - [ ] Responsive
 - [ ] Setup shared proptypes
 - [ ] write more tests for stuff in utils